 Paul M. Fuller, 1897-1951

 During the years at The Rudolph Wurlitzer Company Paul M. Fuller had a total of 17 phonograph (jukebox) cabinet designs patented in his own name.
 The classic Fuller designs started with Model 312 (patent No. D:99,277 filed on the 8th February,1936) and ended with Model 1100 (patent No. D:153,675 filed on the 8th September, 1947).
-Among the 17 designs was one for a Model 260 Console Speaker and another for a very nice remote control unit for Model 1100 (filed the same day), but those two designs were as far as it is known today never produced at The Rudolph Wurlitzer Company in North Tonawanda.
+Among the 17 designs was one for a Model 260 Console Speaker and another for a very nice remote-control unit for Model 1100 (filed the same day), but those two designs were as far as it is known today never produced at The Rudolph Wurlitzer Company in North Tonawanda.
 Paul M. Fuller also filed an additional patent for a remote-control selector device on the 17th August, 1945 (patent No. 2,612,710 granted on the 7th October, 1952), and he also designed electric organs and keyboard covers for The Rudolph Wurlitzer Company in 1946 and 1947.
-Paul M. (nickname: Malt) Fuller was together with general sales manager Milton (Mike) G. Hammergren and the famed illustrator Albert Dorne responsible for the whirlwind national Wurlitzer advertising campaign around 1947, and the dean of jukebox designers finally left the major jukebox manufacturer late in 1948 due to health problems and hospitalization, leaving behind a legacy that transcended the mere product and helped to define an age, the Golden Age of automatic coin-op phonographs.
-The last coin-op phonograph model Paul M. Fuller was involved with as designer at The Rudolph Wurlitzer Company was the Model 1250 introduced on the market early 1950.
+Paul M. (nickname Malt) Fuller was together with general sales manager Milton (Mike) G. Hammergren and the famed illustrator Albert Dorne responsible for the whirlwind national Wurlitzer advertising campaign around 1947, and the dean of jukebox designers finally left the major jukebox manufacturer at the end of 1948 due to health problems and hospitalization, leaving behind a legacy that transcended the mere product and helped to define an age, the Golden Age of automatic coin-op phonographs.
+The last commercial phonograph model Paul M. Fuller was involved with as designer at The Rudolph Wurlitzer Company was Model 1250 alias Twelve Fifty introduced on the market in February 1950.

-In the first months of 1949, soon after leaving the jukebox trade and the Fairfax Hotel in Buffalo, where he resided during the years at The Rudolph Wurlitzer Company, Paul M. Fuller purchased a factory building at 101-107 South Warner Street in Oneida, and established his own design engineering company, the Paul M. Fuller Co.
+In the first months of 1949, leaving the jukebox trade and the Fairfax Hotel in Buffalo, where he resided during the years at The Rudolph Wurlitzer Company, Paul M. Fuller purchased a factory building at 101-107 South Warner Street in Oneida, and established his own design engineering company, the Paul M. Fuller Co.
 Inc., designing mainly wooden chests and silver display boxes.
 The company was active with up to 85 employees from the 1st April, 1949, until around the 1st April, 1954.
-However, from the 1st April, 1951, and the next three years the company was managed by James H. Keene and Philip V. Clonan, and the 30,000 sq.ft. production facility was finally offered for sale on the 2nd May, 1954.
-Paul M. Fuller was working with wonderful furniture and piano designs between 1949 and 1951, and many years before, in 1937, Paul M. Fuller assigned a very nice patented desk design to the Chicago based The Clemetsen Co.
+However, from the 1st April, 1951, and the next three years the company was managed by James H. Keene (1904-1988) and Philip V. Clonan (1911-1973), and the 30,000 sq.ft. production facility was finally offered for sale on the 2nd May, 1954.
+Paul M. Fuller was working with wonderful furniture and piano designs between 1949 and 1951, and many years before, in 1937, Paul M. Fuller assigned a very nice, patented desk design to the Chicago based The Clemetsen Co.
 (Clemco Desk Mfg.
 Co.).
-After his employment at The Rudolph Wurlitzer Company Paul M. Fuller was also vice-president in charge of design and production at the Chicago based SuperVend Sales Corp..
-The SuperVend Corp. was acquired by a group of investors headed by Milton G. Hammergren in 1950.
+After his employment at The Rudolph Wurlitzer Company Paul M. Fuller was also vice-president in charge of design, production, and engineering at the SuperVend Sales Corporation.
+The SuperVend Corporation, originally based in Dallas, Texas, was acquired by a group of investors headed by Milton G. Hammergren in January 1950, and the offices were moved to 134 North LaSalle Street in Chicago.

 Paul Max Fuller suffered a fatal heart attack during a general checkup at the Millard Fillmore Hospital in Buffalo, and died at 7.30 a.m. on the 29th March, 1951, only 54 years of age, and was cremated at the Forest Lawn Chapel two days later.
 According to the obituary in the "Buffalo Evening News" Paul M. Fuller was survived by his widow (married in July, 1944), the nurse Ruby Helen Rudd Fuller (1907-2000), his son Paul Norman Fuller, and also by his brother Hans Furler* in Zürich in Switzerland.
-Paul M. Fuller's first wife Friedel (Frida Schär) died in 1985 (born on the 30th December, 1896) and his son Paul Norman died on the 5th December, 1999 (born on the 14th September, 1927).
-Unfortunately, his second son Charles Frederick (born on the 5th December, 1929) passed away from meningitis at Highland Park Hospital on the 15th March, 1938.
+Paul M. Fuller's first wife Friedel (Frida Schär) died in 1985 ( 30th December, 1896) and his son Paul Norman died on the 5th December, 1999 ( 14th September, 1927).
+Unfortunately, his second son Charles Frederick ( 5th December, 1929) passed away from meningitis at Highland Park Hospital on the 15th March, 1938.
 According to the cremation permit (Reg.
 No. 5417) Paul Max Fuller's ashes were scattered, and therefore no grave marker can be found at the Forest Lawn Cemetery in Buffalo.

 Gert J. Almind